 - No GRE is required so the opportunity is available to all

-- An entryway to graduate certificate study and possible master's or doctoral opportunities in educational leadership (6-8 credits can be applied toward an advanced degree in Education Leadership)
+- Courses can serve as a springboard to graduate certificate study and possible master's or doctoral opportunities in educational leadership (6-8 credits can be applied toward an advanced degree in Education Leadership)

 - Flexible online coursework connected to participants’ career fields and policy interests

-- Networking opportunities with policy makers and guided hands-on advocacy experience during the program's culminating three-day residency experience in Washington, D.C.
+- Networking opportunities with policy makers and guided hands-on advocacy experiences during the program's culminating three-day residency experience in Washington, D.C.

 - Acquisition of knowledge and skills that can increase employability in the public policy sphere